binwiederhier/ntfy/docs/config.md

 reconnect after a connection drop), it shouldn't have any effect.

 ## Config options
-Each config options can be set in the config file `/etc/ntfy/config.yml` (e.g. `listen-http: :80`) or as a CLI option (e.g. `--listen-http :80`.
+Each config option can be set in the config file `/etc/ntfy/config.yml` (e.g. `listen-http: :80`) or as a CLI option (e.g. `--listen-http :80`.
 Here's a list of all available options.
 Alternatively, you can set an environment variable before running the `ntfy` command (e.g. `export NTFY_LISTEN_HTTP=:80`).